actions/toolkit/packages/core/README.md

 #### PATH Manipulation

-You can explicitly add items to the path for all remaining steps:
+You can explicitly add items to the path for all remaining steps in a workflow:

 ```
 const core = require('@actions/core');